Fraser Valley sunset

 What will be the impact on the wildlife and environment at the Summit area?

-logged for many decades.
+The area accessed by the lift is on the north side of the ridge line of Chipmunk Creek drainage.
+An area heavily logged for many decades.
+The north side of the ridge has also been heavily logged in the past.
 A key goal of the project is to provide stewardship to protect, enhance, and regenerate habitat wherever possible in partnership with First Nations rightsholders on whose traditional territory this is located.

 Why is it referred to as an Eco and Cultural Tourism project?

-Eco tourism refers to the fact that this is a nature-based, non-motorized experience and the gondola and trails which make up the majority of the infrastructure are there for people to walk, hike and bike in a more sustainable and less impactful manner.
+Ecotourism refers to the fact that this is a nature-based, non-motorized experience and the gondola and trails which make up the majority of the infrastructure are there for people to walk, hike, and bike in a more sustainable and less impactful manner.
 The Cultural Tourism component is from the integration of local First Nation culture woven throughout the experience.

 How big is the tenure?